jhui/jhui.github.io/_posts/2017-03-14-TensorFlow-tutorial.markdown

 print(W.get_shape())    # (5, 4)
 ```

-tf.unique(x) returns a 1D tensor contains all unique elements.
-The shape is dynamic which depends on "x" and need to evaluate at runtime:
+Sometimes, the shape of a Tensor is not known until runtime.
+For example, tf.unique(x) returns a 1D tensor containing only unique elements.
+To get this runtime information, we need to call _tf.shape_ instead:

 ```python
 import tensorflow as tf
 import numpy as np